-Eligible expenses may include health insurance premiums, long-term-care insurance premiums (limits apply), medical and dental services, and prescription drugs.
-Mileage driven for health care purposes also can be deducted - at 17 cents per mile for 2020.
+Deductible expenses may include health insurance premiums, medical and dental services, prescription drugs, and long-term-care insurance premiums (limits apply).
+Mileage driven for health care purposes also can be deducted at 22 cents per mile driven in 2023.

-Consider bunching elective medical procedures (and any other services and purchases whose timing you can control without negatively affecting your or your family's health) into alternating years if it would help you exceed the applicable floor and you'd have enough total itemized deductions to benefit from itemizing.
-If one spouse has high medical expenses and a relatively lower AGI, filing separately may allow that spouse to exceed the AGI floor and deduct some medical expenses that wouldn't be deductible if the couple filed jointly.
+Consider whether there are any medical services and purchases you could bunch into alternating years.
+This could save tax if it would help you exceed the applicable floor and you'd have enough total itemized deductions to benefit from itemizing.
+(See Case Study 1.)
+Of course, your and your family's health is more important than tax savings, so don't adjust timing in a way that would be harmful health-wise.
+If one spouse has high medical expenses and a lower AGI, filing separately may allow that spouse to exceed the AGI floor and deduct some medical expenses that wouldn't be deductible if the couple filed jointly.
 Warning: Because the AMT exemption for separate returns is considerably lower than the exemption for joint returns, filing separately to exceed the floor could trigger the AMT.